 The Marvel Cinematic Universe may be a fantasy, but it is always worth it to analyze the ways in which media narratives align with, highlight, and bring into question the dynamics of our reality.

 “Overpopulation is a convenient smokescreen that obscures the voracious appetites and power grabs of the super rich.” – Betsy Hartmann, “Reproductive Rights and Wrongs”

-As we impatiently wait for “Avengers: Endgame” to emotionally devastate us all in the best way, it feels like the opportune time to remind everyone of why Thanos is the fucking worst so that we may properly nourish our anger.
+As we impatiently wait for “Avengers: Endgame” to emotionally devastate us all in the best way (update: it was not the best way), it feels like the opportune time to remind everyone of why Thanos is the fucking worst so that we may properly nourish our anger.
 Because of who I am as a person, I feel the need to do so while also ranting about white supremacy, patriarchy, and capitalism, because I cannot divorce my burning hatred for Marvel’s biggest villain from my contempt for these real-world oppressive systems.
 Here’s why.

 Thanos presents a far more cruel form of Preventative Checks than Malthus imagined in his writing, and on a much larger scale, but it is arguably no more cruel than the methods white supremacy has thought up following Malthus’ work.
 Both Malthus and Thanos assume that all people have equal access to resources and that we are all equally responsible for consumption, environmental devastation, and pollution.
 Both are wrong.
 Scarcity is a myth.
 There is enough to go around.
 The problem is not and has never been a lack of resources, it is the unequal distribution of those resources and the greed of the wealthy which causes conditions that make it difficult for certain people to thrive.